About the Loan Program

 - Banking information including your routing, checking account number, and copy of a voided check

-- 2018 personal tax returns are mandatory, 2019 are optional (document or PDF) NOTE: Your personal tax return will not be used in the process to determine your eligibility for the loan.
+- 2018 and 2019 personal tax returns are mandatory (document or PDF) NOTE: Your personal tax return will not be used in the process to determine your eligibility for the loan.
 It will be used to provide summary reports on the income level of the applicant pool.